KittyMac/Ipecac/README.md

 is preserved because ```String(ipecac:)``` and ```print(ipecac:)``` only accept values which adhere to ```CustomStringConvertible```.

 **Braces can still be used normally;**
-if illegale characters exist inside of a brace, or the braces fail to contain the required information for ipecac formatting, then they are interpretted as is.
+if illegal characters exist inside of a brace, or the braces fail to contain the required information for ipecac formatting, then they are interpretted as is.

 **Floating point precision**
 is defined by placing ```.``` after the value index, followed by the number of precision digits.
 For example, ```{-?.4  }``` means "left aligned using the next value index with four points of decimal precision with a field width of 8"